 There are no branches in Italy.
 2. You can deposit into this account via cheque, EFT, salary crediting, at Australia Post and at NAB branches.
 3. At time of writing, 1 EUR = 1.44 AUD

-Can I use this card in any country with visa atms?
+Can I use this card in any country with MasterCard atms?

-Yes this card is accepted at Visa locations.
+Yes this card is accepted at MasterCard locations.
 Please note that fees could apply.

 I have just taken my 100 point ID check to the post office and they said that Citibank wasn’t an option on their screen and they could not help me.
 Would this be correct? and if not does anyone know what option they use on their screen? because they did show me the screen and I couldn’t see Citibank either?